Ilora Finlay, Baroness Finlay of Llandaff

-Ilora Gillian Finlay, Baroness Finlay of Llandaff, FMedSci (born 23 February 1949) is a Welsh doctor, professor of palliative medicine, and a Crossbench member of the House of Lords.
+Ilora Gillian Finlay, Baroness Finlay of Llandaff, FRCP, FRCGP, FLSW, FMedSci (born 23 February 1949) is a Welsh doctor, professor of palliative medicine, and a crossbench member of the House of Lords.

-Born the only daughter of Professor Charles Beaumont Benoy Downman, Ilora married Andrew Yule Finlay in 1972, with whom she has two children, but is now divorced.
+Born the only daughter of Professor Charles Beaumont Benoy Downman, Finlay grew up in outer London.
+She attended Wimbledon High School before studying medicine at St Mary's University, Twickenham.
+In 1972 she married Andrew Yule Finlay, with whom she has two children.